mariohernandez/components-for-beginners/exercises/exercise-2/README.md

 #### Add the new CSS file to Pattern Lab

 Out of the box Pattern Lab does not have a system to become aware of new CSS stylesheets that are created.
 This is a manual process which is not complicated at all.
 However, on a typical project this should be an automatic process.
 We will implement a basic system to automate this process later on.
-For now follow these steps too make Pattern Lab aware of the new hero.CSS stylesheet.
+For now follow these steps to make Pattern Lab aware of the new hero.CSS stylesheet.

 1. In your text editor, open `source/_meta/_00-head.twig`
 2. Copy one of the lines of code that start with `<link...>` which are typically located at the top of the page, and paste it directly after the last item that starts with `<link ...>`